I am constantly on the lookout for healthy easy dinner recipes and summer is no exception.

 - Seal and bake or BBQ at 400 degrees Fahrenheit for 25 – 30 min.

 Notes: This serves 1 so make as many foil packs as required for your family.
-If I intend to cook mine on the BBQ, I wrap it a second time changing direction of where the join is to avoid butter leaking in BBQ.
-In the oven I set it on a cookie sheet in case it leaks.
+If I intend to cook mine on the BBQ, I wrap it a second time changing the direction of where the join is to avoid butter leaking in BBQ.
+In the oven, I set it on a cookie sheet in case it leaks.

 4-6 medium potatoes, sliced